jzohrab/practicing-guitar/docs/part-4-examples/cliffs-of-dover-hybrid-picking.rst

 Final thoughts
 --------------

 Since this lick is completely different from anything that I usually play, all the motions were new.
-I spent a long time initially just trying to practice it at various tempi (fast and slow), but didn't make progress as I was doing too much.
+I spent a long time initially just trying to practice it at various speeds, but didn't make progress as I was doing too much.
 By breaking it down, and getting comfortable with each atomic unit of the technique, I could carry that forward as I gradually added new ideas.